Fexty12573/SharpPluginLoader/README.md

 For more detailed documentation and tutorials, visit the [wiki](https://fexty12573.github.io/SharpPluginLoader/).

 ## How to use
-1. Install [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (Get the **.NET Desktop Runtime 8.0.0**)
+1. Install [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (Get the **.NET Desktop Runtime 8.0.x**)
 2. Download the latest release from the [releases page]() and extract it into your Monster Hunter World directory.

 ## Plugin Development
 For more detailed instructions visit the [wiki](https://fexty12573.github.io/SharpPluginLoader/Development/).
 1. Install the Visual Studio 2022 17.8 Preview 2 or later.
-2. Create a new **.NET 8.0** class library project and add a reference to `SharpPluginLoader.Core.dll`.
+2. Create a new **.NET 8.0** class library project and add a reference to the `SharpPluginLoader.Core` NuGet package.
 3. Create a class that implements the `SharpPluginLoader.Core.IPlugin` interface.
-4. Implement the required methods.
-5. Put the compiled assembly into `nativePC/plugins/CSharp`.
+4. Put the compiled assembly into `nativePC/plugins/CSharp`.
 Assemblies are also allowed to be in subdirectories.

 ## Framework Development (with Visual Studio 2022)
 1. Clone the repository with submodules: